Peanutsch/KeepYourFocus/README.txt

 Thank you for testing the heck out of my very first try-out in C# coding!

-* Simon Says-like game with some level based challenges
+* A Simon Says-like game with some level based challenges
 * Each level has 6 sequences.
 After 6 succesful sequences:
 * Level++; Add 1 challenge; Clear correctOrder and playerOrder and start with new sequence = 1
 * From Level >= 7: no Clear correctOrder; sequences++ untill game over